Edinburgh-Genome-Foundry/Minotaor/README.md

 ### Reference datasets

 Minotaor can use custom reference pandas dataframes, specified with `seq_dataset`.
 The `sequence` and `name` columns are used for search and naming of the motifs.
-The `type` column sets the search type, which can be `seq` for strings or `pattern` or regexes.
-This above is shown in examples of epitope datasets.
+The `type` column sets the search type, which can be `seq` for strings or `pattern` or regexes (regular expressions).
+This is shown in the below examples of epitope datasets.

 #### Immune Epitope Database